OpenStorageNetwork/rtd-osn/docs/source/index.rst

 .. note::

-   This documentation is under active development.
+   This documentation is under development.

 Contents
 --------